itsjameshan/tweet-gary/README.md

 engine = create_engine('postgresql://your_own_username:your_own_password@localhost:5432/your_db_name')
 ```
 * If you want to change the search key words, replace the keywords in the first line of `setting.py`.
 * Run `scraper.py`.
-It will create a talbe named gary in your new database.
+It will create a talbe named gary in the new database.

 #### Pandas interactive dashboard